PARISH BUSINESS MANAGER STARTER GUIDE

 HIRING, INTERVIEWING AND CLASSIFYING EMPLOYEES

-- "Even though you can't talk about religion in our world, you can always act with compassion where you go."
+- "Even though you can't talk about religion in our world, you can always act with compassion wherever you go."

 — Annabelle Baltierra, ADLA HR Director